SamuelBFavarin/theVuetifyIdeaValidation/README.md

-# theVuetifyIdeaValidation
+# theFirebaseValidation
-This project have the only function, validate if vuetify is good.
+This project have the only function, validate if firebase is good.

 ## Firebase Host
 ```